 95. Pick up local, handmade gifts and scrummy treats from over 50 food and craft stalls at Tobacco Factory Christmas Market (1,8,15,22 Dec).
 Choose a Christmas tree, stock up on mistletoe, take part in kids activities and tuck into mulled drinks as Bristol choirs serenade you with carols.

 96. Support local crafters at St Anne’s Church Christmas Fair, Easton.
 There’ll be stalls (be sure to make a beeline to Jewellery Designer/Maker Chloe Paull’s stand), music and mince pies (Friday), a cafe, raffle, tombola and face painting on Saturday (29-30 November).

 97. Get your festive on at Bishop Road Christmas Fair (30 November) with face painting, mulled wine, festive donkey rides, a rodeo reindeer and Santa in his grotto.

 98. For more school fair seasonal spirit, head to Sefton Park School Winter Fair (30 Nov) for gift and craft stalls, pre-loved goodies, festive sustenance and street dancing students.

 99. Raise money for CLIC Sargent at the Little Elves Festive Fair (14 December).
 Visit Santa, make a decoration, have a go at games and a raffle in Redland Park United Reformed Church.

 100. Take the kids along to enjoy the traders, stalls and activities at the family-friendly Christmas Fair at HERE (1 December).
 Shop from the local vendors, sip festive refreshments and take part in festive fun stuff for all ages.

 - Family-friendly festive pop-up cinema screenings in Bristol this Christmas

-- 4 of the best Christmas light festivals near Bristol
+- 6 Best Christmas light trails near Bristol

 - Festive feels at Sudeley Castle Light Show